Key Takeaways

 |---|---|---|

-The revamped melee specs demonstrate Blizzard's strategic pruning of abilities to create a streamlined, yet challenging experience for players.
-However, not all classes are winners of these changes, as seen with the Ret Paladin—more on that in the next section.
+The revamped melee specs demonstrate Blizzard's strategic pruning to create a streamlined yet still deep experience.
+Not all classes came through as winners — as the Ret Paladin changes illustrate.

 Ret Paladin Changes